High Voltage (professional wrestling): Beginnings

 Rob Knapik and Ken Stasiowski were two best friends who enrolled and trained at the WCW Power Plant during 1995.
 The Power Plant put them together as a tag team and gave them the name High Voltage, taken from a tape sent in by Matt Hardy who was using the name at the time.
 Knapik was given the in-ring name of "Robbie Rage" and Stasiowski was dubbed "Kenny Kaos" (with Rage known as Ruckus for a short time).
 At the time, WCW was bringing in wrestlers from AAA, ECW, and the World Wrestling Federation (WWF); High Voltage were among the first homegrown talent to appear on WCW programming.
+They fought at a house show for WCW on April 27, 1996 when they lost to the State Patrol (Buddy Lee Parker and James Earl Wright).